-Applicants to the Massage Therapist program who are pregnant at the time of enrollment must provide authorization from their attending physician prior to starting the program.
+Applicants to the Massage Therapist/Physical Therapy Aide program who are pregnant at the time of enrollment must provide authorization from their attending physician prior to starting the program.

-In the Massage Therapist program, students who become pregnant must obtain written authorization to give and receive massage.
+In this program, students who become pregnant must obtain written authorization to give and receive massage.